-If you didn’t see our first blog post on comparing true rent value, read that first.
+If you didn’t see our first blog post on comparing true rent value, you’ll want to read that too.

 How do I know if I can afford this?
-How much can I afford relative to my income?
+How much can I afford based on hourly pay?

 It comes down largely to how much you’re earning each year, whether income or hourly.

-Here are two “rules of thumb” that can serve as a guide to helping you figure out how much you can afford compared to your income.
+Here are two “rules of thumb” that can serve help you figure out how much you can afford.